What is Fleet Management?

 To help fleet managers, Onfleet’s route optimization engine considers time, location, capacity, and traffic to produce the most efficient delivery route.
 And if a manager needs to make changes to the route, real-time updates are sent to drivers.

 Dispatching fleet vehicles

 Dispatch is the process of assigning drivers to vehicles and routes.
 There are myriad variables involved.
 Without the aid of software, this turns into a detailed and cumbersome pen-and-paper process.

 Fleet management software streamlines dispatch by planning routes and assigning drivers as logically and cost-effectively as possible—something impossible to do manually.

 What this looks like:

 Onfleet consolidates routing and dispatch operations into a single clean web dashboard.
-Once a route optimization has been performed, the routes are assigned to available drivers, with the objective of maximizing the stops per route.
-Rather than a paper route sheet, driver have an always up to date list of stops on their mobile app, dramatically service times and minimizing labor costs.
+Once route optimization has been performed, the routes are assigned to available drivers, with the objective of maximizing the stops per route.
+Rather than a paper route sheet, drivers have an always up-to-date list of stops on their mobile app, dramatically service times and minimizing labor costs.

 Legislation and regulations change constantly, and keeping up with them is critical for fleet companies to avoid paying substantive penalties or suffering unnecessary delays.

-In many cases, fleet managers must also implement ELD compliant systems to log hours drivery duty status changes.
-These systems must be integrated into the commercial vehicle’s engine to accurately track drive segments.
+In many cases, fleet managers must also implement ELD-compliant systems to log hours driver duty status changes.
+These systems must be integrated into the commercial vehicle’s engine to track drive segments accurately.